decretist/Dissertation/Chapter3/chapter3.markdown

 imitari.* Although our master taught that, we nevertheless do not wish to imitate him in this."[19] (trans.
 PLE)

-There is however a hiatus of almost four decades between the latest plausible date for the end of Gratian's teaching career and the documentary evidence we have for Simon's professional career as a canonist.
+There is, however, a hiatus of almost four decades between the latest plausible date for the end of Gratian's teaching career and the documentary evidence we have for Simon's professional career as a canonist.
 Although it is not quite chronologically impossible for Simon